Rosa Miño

-Rosa Mística Miño Martínez (born 13 July 1999) is a Paraguayan professional footballer who plays as a midfielder for Brazilian Série A1 club SE Palmeiras and the Paraguay women's national team.
+Rosa Mística Miño Martínez (born 13 July 1999) is a Paraguayan professional footballer who plays as a midfielder for Guerreras Albas (Liga Deportiva Universitaria) and the Paraguay women's national team.

 Club career

 She played for the Portuguese club Atlético Ouriense.

 After playing in Portugal, she moved to Turkey and signed with the Gaziantep-based league champion club ALG Spor on 15 August 2022.
 On 18 August 2022, she debuted in the 2022–23 UEFA Women's Champions League.
-After capping ib five matches for >ALG Spor, she left Turkey on 29 December 2022.
+After capping in five matches for >ALG Spor, she left Turkey on 29 December 2022.
+Previously, she has also played for the national women's under-17 and under-20 teams.

 International career

 Miño represented Paraguay at the 2016 FIFA U-17 Women's World Cup, the 2018 South American U-20 Women's Championship and the 2018 FIFA U-20 Women's World Cup.
-At senior level, she played the 2018 Copa América Femenina and the 2019 Pan American Games.
+At the senior level, she played the 2018 Copa América Femenina and the 2019 Pan American Games.